-The American public are an increasingly deal-savvy audience and the popularity of such sites is revealed in a recent study which found that 60% of US internet users had redeemed a digital coupon or code when looking to shop either online or offline.7 meant that up until recently it lagged behind other territories' online performance.
+The original discounting event, Black Friday, was of course initiated in the US and its origins as an offline event. primarily focused on instore purchases as part of the Thanksgiving holiday weekend, had meant that up until recently it lagged behind other territories' online performance.
 However, 2016 marked a continued shift towards shunning stores for ecommerce sites.
 Interestingly countries such as Brazil and the UK, where the event has been imported over the past few years, have experienced the event through an online filter and a proportionally larger percentage of sales track online.